Zasch/nzbindexer/README.md

  1. run node createCollections.js
  1. start running scripts (nb: in order!)

 **NB:** You definately wanna tweak (lower) the thread settings in config.
-I have dual-hecacore machine (12 physical cores).
+I have dual-hexacore machine (12 physical cores).
 Its easy to take your machine to the limit with these volumes :-)
 **NB:** If you run script and want proper output (I use bunyan for logging), you run them with the following command:

 `ts-node articles1Update.ts  | bunyan`